-Kit required for mountaineering with Tom
+Kit required for alpine mountaineering with Tom

 Remember light is right, and you will be carrying everything you bring all day.
 Try not to weigh yourself down with additional kit.